sung-max/sung-max.github.io/_posts/2018-04-13-GCJ-2018-QR-Commentary.markdown

 * **Cubic UFO**

-  A nice #D geometry problem that could be approached in a few ways.
+  A nice 3D geometry problem that could be approached in a few ways.

 Here's a [link](https://codejam.withgoogle.com/2018/challenges) to all the rounds from this year's competition.